puttsk/codegen/README.md

 # Codegen

-Codegen is an utility for generating an output based on template files and json data.
+Codegen is a simple source-to-source utility for generating a code based on json data.
+This is useful for embeded data into a code for a small to medium data set.
 The original goal is used for generating static code for [gocountries](https://github.com/puttsk/gocountries) project.

 ## Installation